mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

 cell_ids <- read_tsv("../Data/Source/GSE135893_barcodes.tsv", col_names = FALSE, show_col_types = FALSE)$X1
 ```

-Expression matrix should have gene names in the rows and cell identifiers in the columns.
+The expression matrix should have gene names in the rows and cell identifiers in the columns.

 ```
 rownames(counts) <- genes